orangejuice/blog/data/activity/movie-蝴蝶君-1993/record.en.md

 date: 2022-10-29 07:48:03+08:00
 douban:
   rating: 8.5
-  subtitle: 1993 / United States, Canada / Drama, Romance, LGBTQ / David
+  subtitle: 1993 / USA Canada / Drama Romance Gay / David Cronenberg / Jeremy
-    Cronenberg / Jeremy Irons, John Lone
+    Irons John Lone
 ---

-John Lone's performance is pretty good, but the story and plot tension fall a bit short.
-The dialogue is too formal, and it feels off when Chinese characters are speaking to each other in English.
+John Lone's acting is commendable, but the narrative and dramatic tension are lacking a bit.
+The dialogue is too formal, and it's distracting when the Chinese characters converse in English with each other.